Click to toggle navigation menu.

 < BACK

-By Ryan Windt | Head of Growth Marketing | Updated March 2026
+By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Quick Answer: What’s the Difference?

-Cyber Liability covers the financial fallout of a cyber event — ransomware, data breaches, business email compromise, system outages caused by an attack.
+Cyber liability covers the financial fallout of a cyber event: ransomware, data breaches, business email compromise, system outages caused by an attack.
 It covers your own costs (forensics, legal, notification, business interruption) and your liability to others whose data or systems were affected.

-Tech E&O covers professional mistakes in your technology product or service that cause a client to suffer a loss — a buggy software release, a failed implementation, a missed SLA, a misconfiguration error.
+Tech E&O covers professional mistakes in your technology product or service that cause a client to suffer a loss: a buggy software release, a failed implementation, a missed SLA, a misconfiguration error.
 No attack required.

 Most tech companies, MSPs, and SaaS businesses need both.
 They cover adjacent but distinct risk surfaces, and a single incident can trigger one, the other, or both depending on how the loss arose.